basp/basp.github.io/_posts/2014-01-17-oni-an-overview.md

 *   `oni_ansi` includes ANSI color support out of the box.
 You can either `style` or `strip` something from Oni ANSI color hints such as `$fg_blue;`, `$reset;` and much others.
 *   `oni_match` has matching routines for various things.
 It is designed to be used by the runtime as well as verb implementations.
 *   `oni_gender` is a module that will set all the gender and pronoun related properties on objects.
-These are especially important if you plant to use `ps` (pronoun sub) from the `oni_bstr` module.
+These are especially important if you plan to use `ps` (pronoun sub) from the `oni_bstr` module.
 *   `oni_bstr` offers utility functions to work with binary data as strings.
 These are also used a lot internally.